UK parties suspend election campaign after London attack - Nigeria Today

 UK parties suspend election campaign after London attack

-Jeremy Corbyn, leader of the main opposition Labour party, added in a statement: “The Labour party will be suspending national campaigning until this evening, after consultations with other parties, as a mark of respect for those who have died and suffered injury.”
+Labour leader Jeremy Corbyn said: “The Labour party will be suspending national campaigning until this evening, after consultations with other parties, as a mark of respect for those who have died and suffered injury.”

+The Scottish National Party (SNP) said it was suspending national campaigning “this morning”, adding: “Appropriate local campaigning will continue.”

 Do you something awesome to share with the world?
 Click here to share